StandingPadAnimations/StandingPadAnimations.github.io/content/posts/2023/12/new-years/index.md

 ---
 title: "It's New Year's!
 Some updates going forward"
-date: 2023-12-31
+date: 2023-12-28
 draft: true
 tags:
   - Blender
   - IRL
 ---

-It's New Year's, so you know what that means!
+It's almost New Year's, so you know what that means!
 Another New Year's render, but first some life updates to go through (ugh, I know).
 If you want to skip all of this, then click the button.

 {{< button href="#this-years-new-years-render" target="_self" >}}
 Skip